How to Make Hot Sauce

 You’ll be glad you decided to make homemade hot sauce when you discover how easy, affordable, and how little prep time is needed.
 The main equipment you’ll need is limited to a large, easy-to-clean cutting board, a paring knife for removing seeds and stems, and a chef’s knife for dicing.
 A food processor or blender is also needed for most styles of homemade hot sauce.
 Although you will find many recipes that go beyond the basics, as a novice hot sauce maker, you can’t go wrong with these steps:

-Wash your peppers thoroughly if using fresh peppers (if using dried chiles, prep them by soaking in boiling water and then straining).
+Wash your peppers thoroughly if using fresh peppers (if using dried chilis, prep them by soaking in boiling water and then straining).

 Remove excess membrane using a paring knife.
 Chop off the tops of your peppers and cut into long slices.